 KIPT will be a responsible and involved member of the Kangaroo Island community.
 Apart from providing stable jobs and sustainable industry, KIPT will continue to support Kangaroo Island through a range of appropriate sponsorships and community engagement.

-KIPT has recently signed up to the Kangaroo Island Conservation Landholders Association.
+KIPT is a member of Kangaroo Island Conservation Landholders Association.
 The group aims to bring together Island landholders who own land for conservation purposes.
 KIPT owns more than 25,400 hectares of land, and 7,300 hectares (or 29 per cent) of it is remnant native vegetation.
 We hope through this group to contribute to the conservation of land and the species it supports.

-The company and its forestry manager PF Olsen are part of the Kangaroo Island Feral Pig Stakeholder Group, which will meet again in early May.
+The company and its forestry manager PF Olsen are part of the Kangaroo Island Feral Pig Stakeholder Group.
 The group is made up of KI Natural Resources Management staff and private landholders.
 With support from the Office of the Commissioner for Kangaroo Island, the group has surveyed West End landholders and is working on a co-ordinated management strategy to counter the effects of feral pigs on farming.

 Penneshaw Easter Art Exhibition

 The biannual Penneshaw Easter Art Exhibition is the premier event for Kangaroo Island’s thriving arts community.
-The Company was pleased to be able to sponsor a Major Prize at the 2018 event in March-April.
+The Company was pleased to be able to sponsor a Major Prize at the 2018 event.
 The Photography Prize was won by acclaimed local photographer Quentin Chester, whose dramatic landscapes – often in black and white – present a unique interpretation of the Island’s stunning natural environment.
+You can see Quentin’s winning work at our Dauncey Street office in Kingscote.

 KI Cup Racing Carnival

-Kangaroo Island Plantation Timbers was thrilled to be a sponsor of the Island’s premier event – The Kangaroo Island Cup Racing Carnival – for 2018.
+Kangaroo Island Plantation Timbers is pleased to sponsor the Island’s premier event – The Kangaroo Island Cup Racing Carnival.

-Director Shauna Black presented prizes to the owner of “Willochra”, which won the Kangaroo Island Plantation Timbers Benchmark 54 Handicap.
+Director Shauna Black presented prizes to the owner of “Willochra”, which won the Kangaroo Island Plantation Timbers Benchmark 54 Handicap at the 2018 Cup.

 Kangaroo Island Country Education Fund